Association between Serum Chloride Levels and Prognosis in Patients with Hepatic Coma in the Intensive Care Unit

 注释:

 Figure 2.
-Association between Chloride and HR of 28-day (A) and 1-year (B) All-cause Mortality.
+Association between chloride levels and hazard ratio of 28-day (A) and 1-year (B) all-cause mortality.
+HR, hazard ratio; CI, confidence interval.

-Note: HR, hazard ratio; CI, confidence interval; SOFA, sequential organ failure assessment; CRRT, continuous renal replacement therapy; IMV, invasive mechanical ventilation; AKI, acute kidney injury; RF, respiratory failure.
+Figure 4.
+Subgroup analysis of patients with hepatic coma for 28-day mortality rates.
+HR, hazard ratio; CI, confidence interval; SOFA, Sequential Organ Failure Assessment; CRRT, continuous renal replacement therapy; IMV, invasive mechanical ventilation; AKI, acute kidney injury; RF, respiratory failure.

-Note: HR, hazard ratio; CI, confidence interval; SOFA, sequential organ failure assessment; CRRT, continuous renal replacement therapy; IMV, invasive mechanical ventilation; AKI, acute kidney injury; RF, respiratory failure.
+Figure 5.
+Subgroup analysis of patients with hepatic coma for 1-year mortality rates.
+HR, hazard ratio; CI, confidence interval; SOFA, Sequential Organ Failure Assessment; CRRT, continuous renal replacement therapy; IMV, invasive mechanical ventilation; AKI, acute kidney injury; RF, respiratory failure.

-Note: A: Comparison of the effects of culture media with different chloride ion concentrations on neuronal cell viability.
-B: Expression of p-NF-κB protein in mouse neurons cultured in medium with 20% reduced chloride ions.
-D: Comparison of TNF-α mRNA expression between the low-chloride group and the normal group.
-E: Comparison of IL-1β mRNA expression between the low-chloride group and the normal group.
-F: Comparison of IL-6 mRNA expression between the low-chloride group and the normal group.
+Figure 7.
+Effects of low-chloride environment on cell viability and the NF-κB inflammatory pathway.
+(A) Effects of culture media containing different chloride ion concentrations on neuronal cell viability.
+(B) Expression of p-NF-κB protein in mouse neurons cultured in a medium containing 20% reduced chloride ions.
+(C) Comparison of TNF-α mRNA expression between the low-chloride group and the normal group.
+(D) Comparison of IL-1β mRNA expression between the low-chloride and normal groups.
+(E) Comparison of IL-6 mRNA expression between the low-chloride and normal groups.

 Table 1.
-Comparisons of the Baseline Characteristics at 28-day Follow-up.
+Comparisons of the baseline characteristics at the 28-day follow-up

 N 356 189